Parts of a plant

 Some of them are:-

-These consist of a thickened roots due to the accumulation of high-energy storage
+Storage roots- These consist of a thickened roots due to the accumulation of high-energy storage compounds, usually starch.

-example- Old banyan trees have aerial roots hanging down.
-It provides support
+Example: Old banyan trees have aerial roots hanging down.
+It provides support to the tree.

 Aquatic Roots - These are specialized roots in some

 plants that grow in watery places and which function mainly for water and